DimitriosDiakoloukas/Youtube-AI-DATA/README.md

 # Youtube-AI-DATA
+Project uploaded on July 2019.
-My first experiment on Kaggle datasets
+My first experiment on Kaggle datasets!
+As a 16 year old high school student this was the beginning of my passion for AI!